 And we’ve come to appreciate the promise of intimacy and seclusion on a vacation more than ever.
-Thus, it’s no wonder that 2020 has made The Islands of Tahiti look like the most appealing destination in the world.
+Thus, it’s no wonder the past year has made The Islands of Tahiti look like the most appealing destination in the world.

 The Islands of Tahiti, including Bora Bora, Moorea, Tahiti, among other islands, have long been famous honeymoon destinations.
 But travellers are increasingly clueing into their appeal for more diverse experiences, from family getaways to active and adventure excursions.
 They still hold all the promise of a romantic stay enjoying the warm breezes of the South Pacific and the calming rhythm of the waves lapping against the sands.
 But there’s no one way to enjoy them.
 You can travel for the water and the weather, the food, the little cultural hideaways you’ll discover, and the verdant mainlands beyond the oft-photographed lagoons.

 In 2021, there are also other reasons to appreciate the islands.

 The Islands of Tahiti offer space and safety

 For one thing, The Islands of Tahiti are open to travel to Americans.
 When other countries have closed their borders, French Polynesia has worked hard to develop a safety strategy that keeps locals and travellers safe while keeping the borders open.
 Every traveller entering the country is subject to safety considerations, including proof of full vaccination, a negative RT-PCR test prior to arrival, and a subsequent self-test four days after arrival in Tahiti.
 Such precautions ensure that the islands remain safe and travellers remain comfortable while enjoying these paradises.